saltict/availproject.github.io/docs/node/0050-avail-bootstrap-node.md

 For more advanced configurations, consult the [Configuration Reference](https://github.com/availproject/avail-light-bootstrap#config-reference).

 Congratulations!
 You've successfully set up a Bootstrap Node.
 Your node is now ready to serve as an entry point for light clients in your network.
-Happy Bootstrapping! 🚀
+Happy bootstrapping! 🚀